jessecaunter/project-euler-solutions/README.md

     1 + 2 + 3 + 4 + 5 + 6 + 7 = 28 <br>
 This is the first triangle number to have over five divisors (1, 2, 4, 7, 14, 28).<br>
 What is the value of the first triangle number to have over five hundred divisors?

+## 13. Large sum
+Work out the first ten digits of the sum of a given one-hundred 50-digit numbers.